Swayam0407/API_Call_Forecast/README.md

 ### **Features**:
 - A **dark, green-on-black theme**, replicating the iconic Matrix aesthetic.
-- Scrolling binary code animation in the background to enhance the immersive experience.
+- Scrolling binary code animation with intuitive input fields
-- Intuitive input fields styled with neon highlights for selecting the API and specifying the number of predictions.
-- Real-time prediction results displayed with futuristic animations.

 ### **User Flow**:
 1. **Input the API code** and desired number of predictions in the provided fields.